soapinmysight/ProductPage_BakkiePlant/README.md

 # ProductPage_BakkiePlant
 This is a product page for group project Bakkie Plant: https://github.com/JaapMoerkerk/plantify In this project I was a front-end app developer (React Native) and techlead AI, as well as a designer and researcher.
+I made this project page to use during a presentation for this project.